dotnet/runtime/docs/workflow/using-dotnet-cli.md

 This walkthrough explains how to run your own app against your local build using only the .NET SDK.

 Testing your local build this way is quite realistic - more like a real user.
 However it takes longer because you have to build the package.
+Each build can take 10 minutes altogether.

 If you want to use a faster method, you may want to use one of these walkthroughs instead: